aws-quickstart/cdk-eks-blueprints/docs/addons/xray.md

 This add-on is currently deprecated since the underlying manifests are incompatible with the latest versions of EKS.
 Please use [XRay Adot Add-on](xray-adot-addon.md).

 [AWS X-Ray](https://aws.amazon.com/xray/) helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
 The X-Ray addon provisions X-Ray daemon into an EKS cluster.
-This daemon exposes an internal endpoint `xray-service.xray-system.svc.cluster.local:2000` that could be leveraged to aggregate and post traces to the AWS X-Ray service.
+This daemon exposes the CloudWatch agent port that receives X-Ray SDK metrics.

 For instructions on getting started with X-Ray on EKS refer to the [X-Ray Documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy_servicelens_CloudWatch_agent_deploy_EKS.html).